 The various entities involved in electrical bulk-power can overlap.
-For example, the state of California has eight BAs.
+For example, the state of California has eight Balancing Authorities.
 Electricity service in the state is dominated by three large investor-owned utilities (IOUs) and two large municipal utilities.
 At one time, each was a BA.
-After the state deregulated investor-owned utility service, a state-wide ISO (CAISO) was established to manage the transmission assets of the three IOUs, thereby combining three BAs into one.
+After the state deregulated investor-owned utility service, a state-wide ISO (CAISO) was established to manage the transmission assets of the three IOUs, thereby combining three Balancing Authorities into one.
 The state's other utilities were encouraged to join CAISO, but few agreed to do so.
-As a result, the two large municipal utilities make up the remaining five BAs.
-Each BA maintains system balance by controlling output
+As a result, the two large municipal utilities are each a Balancing Authority, and collections of other, smaller utilities make up the remaining five BAs.
+Each Balancing Authority maintains system balance by